inxcart/vagrant/Readme.md

 #### Hostname

 The hostname can be changed by
-- changing the `server_name` variable in the file `/playbooks/thirty-bees/templates/nginx.conf.j2`
+- changing the `server_name` variable in the file `/playbooks/roles/thirty-bees/templates/nginx.conf.j2`
-- and updating the installation command at the step "Install thirty bees itself" in the file `/playbooks/thirty-bees/tasks/main.yml`
+- and updating the installation command at the step "Install thirty bees itself" in the file `/playbooks/roles/thirty-bees/tasks/main.yml`

 #### IP Address

 The IP address that the VM uses can be changed in the `Vagrantfile`

+#### thirty bees version

+The thirty bees version is set in the file `/playbooks/roles/thirty-bees/tasks/main.yml`.
+The version here refers to the git tag. thirty bees tags every stable release.
+This allows you to pick any stable release via this file.